ingo777/generator-icengbp/README.md

 > This generator is in turn based on the great generator-ngbp from where all the basic code has its origin.

 ## Latest Updates
+(XX/XX/XX)
+* Removed Grunt because it was too hard to keep them both in sync
+* Changed LiveReload to BrowserSync
+* Changed the names of the view models in the controller/templates to better support future ng-new-router
+* We now have to different builds, one for development and one for production
+* Removed the template from the generation of service module
+* Added Gulp tasks for bumping version
+* Changed testing to Mocha
+* Fixed tests for Typescript (now all tests are written in Javascript
+* Fixed Gulp task "Install"

 (03/29/15)
 * Fixed some issues in gruntfile.js.
 * Fixed some issues in controller, directive and service sub modules.